Updated September 16 2021

 Encourage rideshare drivers to clean and disinfect frequently touched surfaces in the vehicle and avoid providing pooled rides or picking up multiple passengers who would not otherwise be riding together on the same route.

-Temperatures of everyone in attendance must be checked before the event/gathering using the Bermuda Hospitals Board screening tool, which can be found here.
+Temperatures of everyone in attendance may be checked before the event/gathering using the Bermuda Hospitals Board screening tool, which can be found here.
+However this no longer mandatory.

 There should be adequate supplies to support healthy hygiene behaviors, such as soap, water, hand sanitizer containing at least 60 percent alcohol, paper towels, tissues, disinfectant wipes, masks (as feasible), and no-touch trash cans.